-This month we take an "agile" slant on metrics for software configuration management (SCM), including the SCM process itself.
-Agile software development is supposed to be people-centric and value-driven.
-So any metrics related to agility should, at least in theory, provide some indication of the effectiveness of the value-delivery system and how well it supports the people collaborating to produce that value.
+This month we take an "agile" slant on metrics for CM, including the CM process itself.
+Agility is supposed to be people-centric and value-driven.
+So any metrics related to agility should, at least in theory, provide some indication of the performance and effectiveness of the value-delivery system, and how well it supports the people collaborating to produce that value.
+We borrow heavily from the concepts of Lean Production (and a little from the Theory of Constraints, a.k.a.
+TOC).
+Let's see where it takes us.

 Agility, at its core, is predicated on the rapid delivery & production of business value via the power of the people who produce it!
 In terms of what to do, and what to stop doing, both Lean and TOC have a similar and relentless focus: